arpcard/FAQ/README.md

 <details closed>
 <summary>Q9: For intrinsic resistance genes for which resistance is conferred by specific mutations, does CARD include all known mutant sequences?</summary>
 <br>
 A: The CARD does not contain complete sequences of resistant mutants, due to the fact the individual mutations are often reported in the literature without the complete mutant gene sequence being deposited in GenBank.
 Instead, the CARD maintains a complete list of all resistance SNPs relative to a reference sequence, which may either be a reported mutant sequence or a wild-type sequence.
 As such, it is important that SNP mapping be included in analysis of any genes that require mutation to confer resistance.
 This step is included in the Resistance Gene Identifier but not naive BLAST analyses.
-Computational predicted sequence variants are available in the Genomes & Variants section.
+Computational predicted sequence variants are available in the Resistomes, Variants, & Prevalence section.
 </details>

 <details closed>